POST/fulfillments

-request, you're informing our payment services how many items in an order are fulfilled and/or cancelled.
-We then use that information to capture or cancel the appropriate amount of an order's payment charges.POST/fulfillments
+Once you create an order, and handle the necessary events, you can use the to notify Digital River of fulfilled and/or cancelled items.
+Each time you define and submit a request, you inform our payment services how many items in an are fulfilled and/or cancelled.
+We then use that information to or the appropriate amount of an order's payment .

-request, you must first receive and handle the necessary events.
-The specific events you must process depend on the order's fulfillment model:accepted
+Before you submit a request, you must first receive and handle the necessary events.
+The specific events you must process depend on the order's fulfillment model:

 with the quantity